BikeRoutes/BikeRoutes/README.md

 ### How to export data from other platforms
 A brief guide to help you export your routes from other platforms

-If the export is in GPX, refer to [GPX to GeoJSON](https://github.com/BikeRoutes/BikeRoutes#gpx-to-geojson) to convert it in GeoJSON, the only supported format of this project
+#### Strava Activity
+1. Open an activity on the Strava website
+2. Click on "..." in the left sidebar
+3. Click "Export GPX"
+4. Convert it to geoJSON

-#### Strava
+#### Strava Route
+It's often worth converting a Strava Activity to a Strava Route before exporting it, because in this way you can leverage the powerful Strava Route editor to refine your route details.

-1. Open an activity
+1. Open an activity on the Strava website
-2. Click on the "GPX" button over the map
+2. Click on "..." in the left sidebar
+3. Click "Create Route"
+4. Edit your route using the Route Editor
+5. Click "Export GPX"
+6. Convert it to geoJSON

 ### Tools to view and edit GeoJSON
 - http://geojson.io